sympy/sympy/PULL_REQUEST_TEMPLATE.md

 changed!
 A title that only references an issue number is not descriptive.
 -->

-### Reference Issues/PRs
+#### References to other Issues or PRs
 <!--
+Include references to related issues or PRs here.
+You can refer to issues or PRs in your discussion by typing '#' before the number of the issue/PR, e.g. #12345.

-If this pull request fixes an issue please indicate which issue by typing "Fixes #NNNN" below.
+If this pull request completely fixes an issue please include -- on its own line -- the text which will automatically close the issue if this PR is merged, .e.g.

--->
+fixes #12345
++-->

 #### What does this implement/fix?
 Explain your changes.